mobizt/FirebaseClient/README.md

 - ### Realtime Database

-The blob and file upload via set, push and update, the byte data will be converted to base64 encoded string and store to the database without the signature string (`file,` and `blob,`) prepended to the base64 string as in the old library.
+There are no base64 signature string (`file,` and `blob,`) prepended to the base64 encoded string when working with Blob and File upload.

-The data on the database that read using the async get function which the blob and file config data assign to the function, will treat as base64 encoded string and will be decoded to byte array using base64 decoder.

-Then get the data that contains signature string (`file,` and `blob,`) created by old library will lead to the error after base64 decoding.

-Due to some pitfalls in the old library's `Multipath Stream` usage.
-User is only looking for the `JSON` parsing data without checking the actual received stream event data, and this library does not include the JSON parser, then this feature will not be implemented in this `FirebaseClient` library.
+The `MultipathStream`is support supported.
+You can use multi-Stream instead.
+Please see the [StreamConcurentcy](/examples/RealtimeDatabase/Async/Callback/StreamConcurentcy/) examples for how to.

 - ### Cloud Messaging